verza22/bounceInsights/README.md

 - Use the date range selector at the top to filter data.
 - Press "Edit" to resize, move, add, or delete widgets.
 - Press "Refresh" on a widget to reload its data.
+- All data is stored in the localStorage, so when the browser page is refreshed (F5), the data remains the same.

 ---